 Principle #1: Promote proactive, data-driven safety, cybersecurity, and privacy-protection practices

-U.S. DOT aims to accelerate US deployment of Automated Vehicles by encouraging private sector innovation while ensuring appropriate safeguards for safety, cybersecurity, and privacy.
+U.S. DOT aims to accelerate the safe U.S. integration of AV by encouraging private sector innovation while ensuring appropriate safeguards for cybersecurity, confidential business information, and privacy.
 Proactive safety practices identify and mitigate risks before they cause harm.
 Such practices require timely data and analysis that cut across traditional silos.
-To develop appropriate system safeguards, the U.S. DOT, local jurisdictions, and industry partners will need multi-modal data from early testing and development efforts to inform investments and policies.
+To develop appropriate system safeguards, the U.S. DOT, local jurisdictions, and industry partners would benefit from multi-modal data from testing and development efforts to inform investments and policies.

 Principle #2: Act as a facilitator to inspire and enable voluntary data exchanges

 Industry and government share the objective of bringing safer AVs to market more quickly, and recognize the enabling role of data exchanges.
 U.S. DOT is uniquely positioned to convene stakeholders around mutually beneficial use cases and common standards.
-Sometimes, U.S. DOT will need to directly manage data but often our role will be to enable others to exchange data via a range of mechanisms.
+Sometimes, U.S. DOT will directly manage raw or anonymized data but often our role will be to enable others to exchange data via a range of mechanisms

 Principle #3: Start small to demonstrate value, and scale what works toward a bigger vision

-The U.S. DOT and our stakeholders cannot define all data exchange needs and specific requirements upfront and will need to build policies and capabilities iteratively via agile and collaborative methods.
-We should start small, and focus initially on areas of clearest public-private benefit and the smallest amount of data exchange necessary to answer critical path questions – while keeping in mind long term goals and needs.
+The U.S. DOT and our stakeholders cannot define all data exchange opportunities upfront and will need to build policies and capabilities iteratively via agile and collaborative methods.
+We should start small, and focus initially on areas of clearest public-private benefit and the smallest amount of data exchange necessary to answer critical questions – while keeping in mind long term goals and needs.